AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md

 &#42;To find out what plan or license type you have, contact your Workfront administrator.

-## Add a custom section in the left panel of a Workfront object or area
+## Add a custom section in the left panel of a Workfront object or area {#add-a-custom-section-in-the-left-panel-of-a-workfront-object-or-area}

 Before you can create a custom section, you must build a dashboard with all the information you want to display on the tab.
 You may also build an external page.
 For more information about building dashboards, see the article [Create a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/create-dashboard.md).